edwardwolcher/pascals_automata/readme.md

 The systems together create a continuously updated religious ritual inspired most specifically by Arthur C. Clarke's classic short story [*The Nine Billion Names of God*](https://en.wikipedia.org/wiki/The_Nine_Billion_Names_of_God).
 Though the amount of time to generate all possible iterations of its ritual act far outstretches the possible lifespan of planet Earth, I find something profound in the possibility that the machine could continually iterate through these practices and inevitably hit on something "real".

+## Design Elements

+The elements of the piece are a juxtaposition of traditional/ceremonial design and raw concrete/wire to emphasize the core concept.
+The nodes are placed on a prayer matts on top of a bare concrete floor, the printer piece is encased in a decorative, ceremonial box, the rotating prayer wheel holds a brass religious bowl, and the pen plotter is fitted with charcoal.
+The Arduino controller and wire scheme are left naked but decoratively laid out.

 ## Conceptual Background

 For a detailed explanation of the conceptual framework of this piece please see the "concept.md" file.